panzerdp/dmitripavlutin.com/content/posts/059-infinity/index.md

 Comparing infinite values in JavaScript is easy: `Infinity === Infinity` is `true`.
 The special function `Number.isFinite()` determines if the supplied argument is a finite number.

-You can initialize variables with `Infinite` when starting an algorithm that involves numbers of comparisons.
+You can initialize variables with `Infinite` when starting an algorithm that involves a comparison of numbers.
 A use case is finding the minimum of an array.

 Care must be taken with `Infinity` when parsing numbers from inputs: `Number('Infinity')`, `parseFloat('Infinity')` return the actual `Infinity` number.
-When serialized with `JSON.stringify()`, the infinite value `Infinite` becames `null`.
+When serialized with `JSON.stringify()`, the infinite number becomes `null`.

-Hopefully, after reading my post you have a better grasp of how `Infinite` works in JavaScript!
+Hopefully, after reading my post you have a better idea of infinite numbers!